Left Continue shopping

 • Conjunctivitis in both children and adults

-• Preventing infections in small skin injuries
+• Supporting irritation in small skin injuries

-How to Properly Use Antiseptics and Disinfectants
+How to Properly Use Cleansing and Disinfectants

 • Clean before applying: Rinse the wound with cool water to remove dirt or blood.
 Use sterilized tweezers to remove debris if needed.